 4. Review your loyalties: Make sure you put each other first and everybody knows it

 To keep your relationship strong, let the other people in your lives know that your relationship has your loyalty.
+No one should feel taken for granted or second on the priority list.
 Your partner’s needs should return to the top spot on your to do list.

 Run errands, return work emails, and put your kids to bed early enough to leave time for you to spend time together every evening.
 Make your obligations wait when it’s couple time.

 5. Find time and pay attention: Go on dates, create adventure, stay curious